 …and please comment if you like it or have an idea how to improve it…

-Big thanks to Ogi Djuraskovic for Spanish and Serbian translations.
+Big thanks to Ogi Djuraskovic for Spanish and Serbian translations and Schelli for German translation.
 I would appreciate your help in translation for other languages (since version 1.7 there are translatable .mo and .po files included in plugin languages folder).
 Anyone willing to contribute is welcome.

 Original java script used in this plugin is taken from http://jsbin.com/omanut/2/edit